Thawing Meat And Busting The Hot Water Thawing Myth

 Fresh meat is almost always better than frozen meat because when meat freezes the water crystals expand and puncture cell walls spilling out the juices that keep meat tender and juicy.
 Ever notice the pink liquid in the bottom of the bag when you defrost meat?
 Called "purge" there's no way to get it back in.
 That said, meat frozen when fresh is usually better than meat that was frozen after sitting around for a week or so.

 1) Refrigerator thawing.
 This is the easiest method.
 Leave the meat in the fridge in its packaging in a pan deep enough to catch drips.
 Allow one day for every four pounds, so if you have a 20 pound turkey to cook on Thursday, you need to start thawing it on Sunday.

 2) Cold water bath.
 Fill the sink or a pot big enough to hold the meat with cold water.
 Put the meat in a watertight plastic zipper bag.
 Leave the bag unzipped at first, and slowly submerge it keeping the zipper above water.
 The water pressure will push out all the air.
 Then zip it up tight.
 Leave it in cold water, and hold it under with a plate if necessary.
-Change the water every 30 minutes to make sure the meat is kept cold.
 Stir it occasionally to break up the envelope of cold water surrounding the meat.
+Make sure the water is under 40°F. Add cool water or ice cubes if needed.
+If you have a digital thermometer, use it to monitor the water temp.
 Allow 30 minutes per pound, so if you have a 20 pound turkey, you will need 10 hours, so make sure to set the alarm for early Thursday morning!

 3) Very cold water bath.
 This method produces the least amount of "purge" or loss of fluid.
 Place the meat in an airless zipper bag in a plastic insulated cooler.
 Cover with cold water.
 After an hour add a quart of ice and add ice as needed, perhaps every hour, in order to keep the temp under 40°F.